-Instead, make sure that your freebie provides value to the post itself.
-If you are sharing an article on how to make the perfect cake, a baking tips printable would be great.
+Instead, make sure that your freebie provides value beyond the post.
+If you are sharing an article on making the perfect cake, then a baking tips printable would be great.

 Add the opt-in twice

 The first one will capture readers before they scroll too far.
-That way, if they don’t want to read and would rather get your freebie by mail, they will do so.
+That way, if they don’t want to read and would instead get your freebie by mail, they will do so.

 You will also place a second one towards the bottom.
-Then, when they finish reading and feel that was extremely helpful, they have another chance to get on your list.
+Then, when they finish reading and feel that it was beneficial, they have another chance to get on your list.

 You may read articles that just end.
 There is no closing to them at all.
 It makes you feel as if you are missing something, and the article was not finished.

 You need to close out your posts.
 It needs to include two pieces:

 - Wraps up the content